colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [R=301,L]
 ```

 If you don’t want to use the redirect rules, just leave the two lines commented out.
-In this case, a site visitor can access _http://domain.tld_ without SSL security applied and without getting any security errors.
-But if they go to _https://domain.tld_, then SSL will be active and any problems (e.g. expired certificate) will show errors to the visitor at that location.
+In that case, a site visitor can access `http://domain.tld` without SSL security applied and without getting any security errors.
+But if they go to `https://domain.tld`, then SSL will be active and any problems (e.g. expired certificate) will show errors to the visitor at that location.

 ## 10) Renew certificates on WebFaction